StackVista/stackstate-docs/setup/agent/linux.md

 ### Upgrade

 To upgrade StackState Agent V2 on your system, stop the `stackstate-agent` service and upgrade using `yum` or `apt-get`.
-To upgrade offline, you will first need to download the Agent installer package (DEB or RPM package).
-See step 2 in the [offline install instructions](#offline-install).
+To upgrade offline, download the Agent installer package (DEB or RPM package) and copy this to the host where it will be installed - see step 2 in the [offline install instructions](#offline-install).

 {% tabs %}
 {% tab title="yum" %}